Who are we?

 Every individual’s actions, no matter how small, can make an impact – imagine the impact we can make together, as one, unified school!

-Our Mission Statement says that “We will endeavour to awaken and establish a spirit of unity, love and pride for the Fairmont High School community."
+“We will endeavour to awaken and establish a spirit of unity, love and pride for the Fairmont High School community."

 The role of iMpact is laid out by their mission statement.
 We are to help create spirit, unity, love and pride within the school.
 We aim to do this in the following ways: